-With an ageing population and ever decreasing government resources, Australians are looking at being less reliant on the social security safety net and planning personal strategies to give themselves a comfortable financial security in later years.
+With an aging population and ever decreasing government resources, Australians are looking at being less reliant on the social security safety net and planning personal strategies to give themselves comfortable financial security in later years.

 Given the vagaries of the stock market, investing in property is being recognised as a less risky way of owning a tangible investment that accrues in value over the long-term.

 As with any investment, the question is, which structure do you use to accumulate and manage your wealth?